Standalone Activities

 Story cards

 A story card featuring a witch stoneStory cards can be used in a range of storytelling and creative writing activities.
 Each card has a picture of an item from either the University of Aberdeen's collections or Abbotsford, Scott's home in the Scottish Borders, a quotation from Walter Scott, and three prompt questions.
 Use the cards to get pupils talking to each other, or invite them to create their own scenarios and stories.
-Click here for the full set.
+Click to see the full set of Story cards.

 Booklet